igmmgi/EegFun.jl/docs/src/demos/channel_repair.md

 This demo demonstrates channel interpolation methods for repairing bad electrodes using spatial interpolation techniques.

-This demo demonstrates channel interpolation methods for repairing bad electrodes using spatial interpolation techniques.

 ### What is Channel Repair?

 Channel repair (interpolation) estimates the signal at bad electrodes using data from neighboring good channels.
 This preserves data quality while maintaining electrode count for spatial analyses.